Part 1 – Second Coming:

-It was the third and final day of the annual Torneo de Pez Vela, though I didn’t know that until I got to town.
-I went to Lupita’s Boutique (then called “Nando’s”) and walked in with as much calm courage as I could muster after the long hot walk to town, ready for one of those blast-from-the-past moments.
+Fifteen years later, it was the third and final day of the annual Torneo de Pez Vela, though I didn’t know that until I got to town from our home in La Ropa.
+I went to what is now called “Lupita’s Boutique,” then called “Nando’s”, and walked in with as much calm courage as I could muster after the long hot walk to town, ready for one of those blast-from-the-past moments.
 But as fate would have it, Lupita wasn’t in her boutique.
 The girl who was minding the store told me that Lupita had gone to the pier with some friends for the tournament celebration.
 Okay, minor inconvenience but no major setback.
-So off I strolled along the waterfront into the throng of hundreds, eyeballs rolling this way and that trying to recognize someone I hadn’t seen face-to-face for 15 years (except at a distance a couple of times through her shop window the previous week).
+So off I strolled along the waterfront into the throng of hundreds, eyeballs rolling this way and that trying to recognize someone I hadn’t seen face-to-face for 15 years except at a distance a couple of times through her shop window during the previous week.

 The pier was crowded all right, and I walked up it and down it and back up and down it again.
 No Lupita.
-I walked back along the waterfront until I came to Elvira’s Restaurant and decided I needed to boost my courage back up with a cold dark beer while practicing my introduction in my rudimentary Spanish.
+I walked back along the waterfront until I came to Elvira’s Restaurant and decided I needed to boost my courage back up with a cold dark beer while practicing my introduction to her in my rudimentary Spanish. “¿Me recuerdas?”
 Two beers later I was pretty sure I saw Lupita stroll by towards the pier, though she seemed to be surrounded by a bunch of guys, one of whom I recognized as Lalo, the guy who sold my mother her pickup truck.

 Reinvigorated and only slightly nervous I paid my tab and followed the group out to the pier.
 As casually as I could I let out a hearty greeting to my friend Lalo.
 The group stopped and turned to look my way.
 I saw Lupita smile and time stood still while everyone else and all the cacophony faded into the background.
 Lupita had my full attention, and apparently I had hers.
 Before anyone could break the spell I walked right up to her and in my poor Spanish said “¿recuérdame?”, immediately realizing I had goofed my line.
-I should have said “¿me recuerdas?”
 But Lupita didn’t miss a beat.
 She flashed that angelic smile and said “sí, pero no, pero ayúdame para recordar”, all the time gazing into my eyes and showing that she recognized me.
 It was love at first sight for us for the second time in 15 years.